The broad solutions for climate change that are frequently mentioned are mitigation and adaptation.

 Different regions in the world have a different profile when it comes to greenhouse gas emissions, and the share of each type of gas that comes from each sector, as well as the overall quantity of each gas that comes from each sector (and activity within each sector).
 Some sectors may even provide a carbon sink (in the case of forests and vegetation).

 We already outlined above that, right now, a significant amount of carbon emissions in China come from industry (construction being a major emitter).
-Emissions also come from the energy and electricity required to power industry.
+Emissions also come from the energy and electricity required to power industry, and transportation tends to be a big emitter worldwide.

-Additionally, a sector like Agriculture usually emits a higher % of other greenhouse gases like methane and nitrous oxide (from fertilizers, and livestock and their manure).
+Additionally, a sector like Agriculture usually emits a higher % of other greenhouse gases other than carbon dioxide, like methane and nitrous oxide (from fertilizers, and livestock and their manure).

 So, in each geographic location where there are populations of people, the different sectors and activities that make up those sectors have to be assessed to understand the greenhouse gas emissions that result from them, and the activities responsible for those emissions.